Skip to content

 • protecting assets and making optimum use of facilities

-Purchasing - ordering goods and services from our contracted suppliers
+Ordering goods and services from contracted suppliers must follow the council's approved processes.

-Procurement is governed by both the financial regulations and standing orders relating to contracts and Public Contracts Regulations 2015 (PCR 2015).
+Procurement is governed by both the financial regulations and standing orders relating to contractsand Procurement Regulations 2024.

 Procurement contacts